Association of Religion Data Archives

 The Association of Religion Data Archives (ARDA) is a free source of online information related to American and international religion.
 One of the primary goals of the archive is to democratize access to academic information on religion by making this information as widely accessible as possible.
 Over 900 surveys, membership reports, and other data collections are currently available for online preview, and most can be downloaded free of charge.
 Other features include national profiles, GIS maps, church membership overviews, denominational heritage trees, historical timelines, tables, charts, and other summary reports.

 Founded as the American Religion Data Archive in 1997, and online since 1998, the archive was initially targeted at researchers interested in American religion.
 In February 2006, the American Religion Data Archive became the Association of Religion Data Archives when an international data archive was added.
 The archive now includes both American and international collections as well as features for educators, journalists, religious congregations, and researchers.

-Data included in the ARDA are submitted by the foremost religion scholars and research centers in the world.
+Data included in the ARDA are submitted by religion scholars and research centers worldwide.
 Currently housed in the Social Science Research Institute at Pennsylvania State University, the ARDA is funded by Lilly Endowment, the John Templeton Foundation, Chapman University, and Pennsylvania State University.